Asgaros/asgaros-forum/readme.txt

 == Changelog ==
 * Fixed: Broken read/unread-logic
-= 1.2.6 =
+* Fixed: Remove cookies for guests correctly when mark all forums as read = 1.2.6 =
 * Fixed: Only show widgets when the forum is configured correctly
 * Fixed: Show filtered login-message only when necessary